Human Normal Peripheral Blood Mononuclear Cells (PBMC)

 Human Peripheral Blood Mononuclear Cells (PBMCs) are blood cells with a single round nucleus.
 These cells include lymphocytes (T, B and NK cells), monocytes and dendritic cells.
 PBMCs are parts of the immune system which are critical to cell-mediated and humoral immunity.

 Our Human PBMCs are isolated from normal healthy donor leukopaks collected in acid-citrate-dextrose formula A (ACDA) as an anticoagulant.
-All donors must be tested negative for HBV, HCV and HIV and are IRB consented.
+All donors must be tested negative for HBV, HCV, HIV and Syphilis and are IRB consented.